 - 1. SUMMARY: In view of your job description and performance goals, assess your progress in using the engagement-reflection-innovation process to achieve your goals.
-Note how this progress relates to fulfilling your responsibilities in teaching effectiveness, service to the College, professional development and service to the community.
+Note how this progress relates to fulfilling your responsibilities in teaching effectiveness and service to the College.
 Provide a brief paragraph or bulleted statements in response to each of the following: - a.
 Strengths.
 Summarize your accomplishments and best practices for the year. - b.
 Areas for improvement or continuing development.
 Discuss your performance shortcomings and ideas for improvement or future implementation. - c.
 Insights.
 Describe any lessons learned and conclusions from analyzing your performance for the year. - d.
 Optional comments.
 Discuss issues or factors influencing your performance that may impact this appraisal.
 Comment on professional achievements for the year that may not have been part of your Annual Performance Plan. - 2.
-DOCUMENTATION (OPTIONAL): Include any other relevant documents that you choose to support yourself reflection.
+DOCUMENTATION (OPTIONAL): Include any other relevant documents that you choose to support your self-reflection.
 Following are examples of documentation that may be provided: - a.
-Teaching: Student retention and achievement data (e.g., course completion rates, capstone courses, graduates, job placements, transfers, success on certifying exams, learning outcomes assessments); annotated syllabi; teaching journals; new or revised curriculum or content guides; student evaluation summaries; class observation summaries; success in integrating CCD's Core Teaching/Learning Values, critical skills across the curriculum and/or Learning College Principles. - b.
+Teaching: Student retention and achievement data (e.g., course completion rates, capstone courses, graduates, job placements, transfers, success on certifying exams, learning outcomes assessments); annotated syllabi; teaching journals; new or revised curriculum or content guides; student evaluation summaries; class observation summaries; success in integrating CCD's Teaching & Learning Values/Institutional Outcomes/Learning College Principles and/or CCD's 2019 Strategic Plan. - b.
 Service: College meetings and activities attended; documents related to participating in student activities; College-wide and campus committees/task forces chaired or other offices held; contributions to College planning and budgeting; use of program reviews to improve program/discipline services; advisory committee work; collaborative work with other units of the College; presentations or workshops conducted; grant proposals or fundraising activities; other special assignments. - c.
 Documentation of other relevant achievements.